What is a Syndemic Anyways?

 How is Tennessee Defining this syndemic?

 To be considered a syndemic three criteria need to be met: (1) Data has to demonstrate separate epidemics are actually occurring; (2) The included health conditions interact through behavior or biology to increase overall health burden; and (3)There must be common social factors contribute to and sustain the epidemics.
-Using this criteria the health conditions included int End the Syndemic Tennessee are: HIV, sexually transmitted infections (STI), substance use disorder (SUD), and viral hepatitis (VH)
+Using this criteria the health conditions included in End the Syndemic Tennessee are: HIV, sexually transmitted infections (STI), substance use disorder (SUD), and viral hepatitis (VH).

 HIV